mehrashiv/vitepress/vitepress/selfregister.md

 #### Step 3 - Access Flow
 When the aforementioned steps are performed, Nile autogenerates a self register URL.
 End users can navigate to the self registration page via my.nilesecure.com while connected to a Nile network.
 Once they get to the URL, they are first re-directed to the customers IDP for login.
 After successful login, they presented with the options defined in Step 2

+## UPSK Details
+To support user device like Laptops, tablets, phones etc., admin can enforece these devices go through SSO.
+Once the user generates a key, they can use it more than one device.
+Once they connect, they will be forced to do SSO to ensure they Authentication.

+To support headless wireless devices like Printers, Games, etc., the admin will have to create a different SSID as a UPSK but without and SSO.
+The UPSK key can be leveraged across multiple SSID's (as long as they are UPSK SSIDs)